Omega-3 Fatty Acids: Why the Type Matters

 DHA and EPA are directly available to your body, but ALA from seed and nut plant-based sources must be converted to DHA and EPA.
 However, this process is very difficult, as the body can only convert a very small percentage (1,2).
 Since the conversion rate is low, you would have to eat very large quantities of seeds and nuts.
 That’s why it's important to include more direct sources of DHA and EPA, such as algae, in your diet.

-Omega-3 fatty acids have been linked to a healthy memory, brain function, cellular and cardiovascular health, healthy immune function, and many more of the body’s processes.
+Omega-3 fatty acids support healthy memory, brain function, cellular and cardiovascular health, healthy immune function, and many more of the body’s processes.
 DHA in particular plays a big role in early brain growth and development.

 - DHA makes up over 90% of the omega-3 fatty acids in your brain.
 It regulates neurogenesis (the formation of new brain cells called neurons), neurotrophic factor (regulates the growth of neurons), and synaptogenesis (the formation of connections between neurons).
 DHA is vital for the neurodevelopment of a baby’s brain, spinal cord, and eyes, making it especially important for pregnant and lactating mothers (3).

 - EPA is a polyunsaturated fatty acid that acts as a metabolic precursor to important lipids (fats) known as prostaglandins.
-Prostaglandins control critical processes like inflammation, blood flow, and the formation of blood clots.
+Prostaglandins support blood flow and the formation of blood clots.

-- One of the essential roles of EPA and DHA is a healthy immune function.
+- One of the essential roles of EPA and DHA is to support immune function.
 They are needed so our immune system operates properly (4,5).

 - Studies show that the EPA in fish oil supplements can help lower several important cardiovascular risk factors, including arterial calcification, high blood pressure, and elevated triglycerides (6,7).